David and Nicola Finch

 About us, our lives and our work

 Nicola has a background in theatre as a visual & performing artist.
 She has worked in health care and non-profit management.
 As a freelance website designer she's worked with elementary schools, small businesses and artisans.
 An avid genealogist, Nicola's ongoing labour of love is researching and writing the story of her Great Uncle Charley Bailey from his WW1 letters and diaries.
-Her newest love affair is with the mandolin.
-Nicola manages our online gallery, storefront and email communications for Touch Wood Rings & Meadowranch.
+Nicola manages our online gallery, social media and email communications for Touch Wood Rings.
 She is who you will talk with when you write to us.

 David and I strive to live simply.
 Our work is a reflection of our values as much as it is a means of supporting ourselves.
 We believe in 'right livelihood'.